 Chhinnamasta is one of the most offensive forms of holiness in Hinduism and is not very popular due to her aggressive nature.
 She is completely naked denoting her nature as a Shakti who is completely free of all hindrance.
 The attributes and iconography of the goddess is also portrayed in Buddhism as a Buddhist goddess Chinnamunda.

 Mahishasura Mardini is also the form of Goddess Parvati, the daughter of Himalaya, the lord of the mountains.
 After killing the buffalo demon- Mahishasura, the goddess was named as Mahishasura Mardini.
-The story of goddess killing buffalo demon is widely narrated during Durga Puja.
+Goddess is praised in popular Mahishasura Mardini Stotram, also known as Aigiri Nandini.
+The story of the goddess killing buffalo demon is widely narrated during Durga Puja.

 Worshipping Chhinnamasta Sakhadeshwari